arnaudgallou/BIO-Rmodule/Rmodule.md

 ` %>% ` can be read as `then`.
 E.g. `x %>% f() %>% g()` could be translated into words as: **object** *then* **do_sth** *then* **do_sth_else**.

-**Note:** by default, ` %>% ` passes the object on the left to the **first argument** of the function on the right.
+**Note:** by default, ` %>% ` passes the object on the left to the **first parameter** of the function on the right.

-To pass the object to a different argument in a function, you can use the `.` placeholder as shown in the examples* below:
+To pass the object to a different parameter in a function, you can use the `.` placeholder as shown in the examples* below:

 >`x %>% f(y, .)` is equivalent to `f(y, x)`
 `x %>% f(y, z = .)` is equivalent to `f(y, z = x)`